Vyshnav-0/Cypher/README.md

 2. **Tunnel Issues:**
    - Make sure you have an active internet connection
-   - Check if cloudflared/Node.js is installed correctly
+   - Check if ngrok is installed correctly
    - Try restarting the script

 3. **Permission Issues:**